Universal-Team/db/docs/_3ds/ctgp7-savetransfer.md

 - '0x16902'
 update_notes: '<ul dir="auto">

-  <li>Changed app design to green</li>

-  <li>Adding more checks for the save data and immediately refuse if source save doesn''t
-  exist.</li>

-  <li>Making transfer errors less cryptic and add common solutions in the message.</li>
+  <li>Ditched error applet to prevent Citra from crashing</li>

+  <li>Add safety guard regarding CT ghosts in vanilla MK7 data</li>

   </ul>'
-updated: '2022-09-03T12:09:55Z'
+updated: '2023-01-01T01:06:44Z'
-version: v0.3
+version: v0.4
-version_title: Even more sanity checks
+version_title: v0.4
 ---
 This tool allows you to copy your save data between CTGP-7 and Mario Kart 7.
 Supported are Physical and Digital versions of all regions.